-Table 6 below shows that the Territory's tax expenditure on conveyance duty was \$31.7 million in 2016-17, compared to \$32.6 million in 2015-16.
-The 2.7 per cent decrease in conveyance duty tax expenditure was mainly due to a change in the home buyer concession scheme eligibility.
-The scheme was available for first home buyers who purchased a new or substantially renovated property or a vacant block of land.
-From 7 June 2017, purchasers of substantially renovated properties are no longer eligible for the home buyer concession scheme.
+Table 6 below shows that the Territory's tax expenditure on conveyance duty was \$11.7 million in 2017-18, compared to \$32.8 million in 2016-17.
+The 64.4 per cent decrease in conveyance duty tax expenditure was mainly due to a significant decline in the Loose-fill Asbestos Insulation Eradication Buyback Concession Scheme.
+The uptake rate of this scheme has slowed significantly as most of the affected properties have been bought back by the Government and the owners have purchased and settled on new properties.

-The cessation of over 60's bonus scheme from 31 December 2016 also contributed to the decline in conveyance duty forgone.
+The cessation of the Over 60's Bonus Scheme from 31 December 2016 and a decline in duty exemption for community housing also contributed to the decline in conveyance duty forgone.
+The duty concession for community housing can vary significantly depending on the development pipeline of community housing providers.